WIKI2020/FacePose_pytorch/README.md

 ## Contribution
-Many thanks to ElonMusk,RobertDowney,huangwj and wangz for contributing and revising to the code and English documentation.
+Many thanks to ElonMusk,huangwj and wangz for contributing and revising to the code and English documentation.